Draw Down and Maximum Draw Down in Gold Trading

 XAUUSD Trading Money Management

-The examples illustrated and described below shows the difference between risking a small percent of your capital compared to risking a higher percentage.
-Good investment principles requires you as a investor not to risk more than 2% of your total account equity.
+The examples illustrated and described below shows the contrast between risking a small percent of your capital compared to risking a higher %.
+Good investment principles requires you as a investor not to risk more than 2 percent of your total trading account equity.

 Percent Risk Method

-There's a big difference between risking 2% of your equity compared to risking 10% of your equity on a single transaction.
+There's a large difference between risking 2 percent of your equity compared to risking 10% of your equity on a single transaction.

-If you happened to go through a losing streak & lost only 20 trades in a row, you would have gone from starting account balance of $50,000 to having only $6,750 left in your account if you risked 10% on each trade.
-You would have lost over 87.50% of your equity.
+If you happened to go through a losing streak & lost only 20 trades in a row, you'd have gone from beggining account balance of $50,000 to having only $6,750 left in your trading account if you risked 10% on each trade transaction.
+You would have lost over 87.50 % of your equity.

-However, if you risked 10 % you would only have $32,805 after only 5 losing trades that's less than what you would have if you risked only 2 % of your account & lost all 20 trades.
+However, if you risked 10 % you'd only have $32,805 after only 5 losing trades that's less than what you would have if you risked only 2 % of your trading account and lost all 20 trades.

-The point is you want to setup your rules so that when you do have a loss making period, you will still have enough capital to trade next time.
+The point is you want to setup your rules so that when you do have a loss making period, you'll still have enough trading capital to trade the next time.

-If you lost 87.50% of your capital you would have to make 640% profit to get back to breakeven.
+If you lost 87.50 % of your trading capital you'd have to make 640% profit to get back to break-even.

-As compared to if you lost 32 % of your capital you would have to make 47 % profit to get back to break-even.
-To compare it with the example 47 % is much easier to break-even than 640% is.
+As compared to when if you lost 32 percent of your trading capital you'd have to make 47 % profit to get back to break-even.
+To compare it with the example 47 % is much easier to break even than 640% is.

-The chart below shows what percentage you would have to make to get back to break even if you were to lose a certain percent of your capital.
+The chart below shows what percentage you'd have to make to get back to break even if you were to lose a certain % of your capital.

 Concept of Break Even

-At 50% draw-down, one would have to earn 100% on their invested capital - a feat accomplished by less than 5% of all traders worldwide - just to break even on an account with a 50% loss.
+At 50% draw-down, one would have to earn 100% on their invested capital - a task accomplished by less than 5% of all traders worldwide - just to break-even on an-accounta-trading-account with a 50% loss.

-At 80% draw-down, one must quadruple their equity just to bring it back to its original equity.
-This is what is called to "breakeven" i.e. Get back to your original account balance that you deposited.
+At 80% draw-down, one must quadruple their account equity just to take back to its original equity.
+This is what is called to "breakeven" i.e. Go back to your original account balance which you deposited.

-The more you lose, the harder it's to make it back to your original account size.
+The more you lose, the harder it's to make it back to your initial account size.

-This is the reason why you should do everything you can to PROTECT your equity.
-Don't accept to lose more than 2% of your equity on any 1 single transaction.
+This is the reason why as a trader you should do everything you can to PROTECT your equity.
+Don't accept to lose more than 2 percent of your account equity on any 1 single trade transaction.

-Gold money management is about only risking a small percent of your capital in each transaction so that you can survive your losing streaks & avoid a large draw-down on your account.
+Gold risk management is about only risking a small percent of your trading capital in each trade transaction so that you can survive your losing streaks & avoid a large draw down on your account.

-In Gold, traders use stop loss orders which are put in order to minimize losses.
-Controlling risks it involves putting a stop loss order after placing an order.
+In Gold, traders use stoploss orders which are placed in order to reduce losses.
+Controlling risks it involves putting a stop order after placing an order.

 Effective Risk Management in Gold Trading

-Effective risk management requires controlling all the risks.
-A trader should come up with a clear gold trading money management system and a plan.
-To be in Gold or any other business you must make decisions involving some risk.
-All factors should be measured to keep risk to a minimum and use the above tips on this article.
+Effective money management requires controlling all the trading risks.
+A trader should come up with a clear gold trading risk management system & a trading plan.
+To be in Gold or in any other business you must make decisions involving some risk.
+All aspects should be measured to keep risk to a minimum and use the above tips on this tutorial.

 Ask yourself?
 Some Tips